Professional Conduct Hearings can result in five possible outcomes:

 The Member is excluded from the Institute for a specified period of time.
 Re-application for membership can be made after this period has elapsed.

-We publish the outcomes of recent Professional Conduct Hearings in accordance with our Professional Conduct Inquiries Publications Policy.
+We publish the outcomes of recent Professional Conduct Hearings in accordance with the Professional Conduct Inquiries Publications Policy in place on the date of the hearing.

 Complaints update: breaches of the Code of Professional Conduct